xaviershilosaputra/OpenAero/README.md

 * **Integration with navigation apps:** Direct links to digital mapping applications to assist with ground travel and airport transitions.
 * **Additional Aircraft Insights:** Expanded airframe data including Manufacturer Serial Number (MSN), aircraft age, and historical unit ownership.

+## Optimization

+### Shared Application Level Caching
+I used cross-page persistence layer using sessionStorage to bridge the GUI (main site) and the Terminal.
+This means both pages share a single source of truth for API data.
+By wrapping the AviationStack and Open-Meteo logic in a TTL governed system, the app achieves a 100 percent reduction in redundant API calls when you switch between views.
+If you look up a flight in the GUI, the data is already warm and ready when you open the Terminal.

+* **Implementation:** Created js/cache.js to manage a shared pool with specific expiration timers: 5 minutes for flights, 10 minutes for weather, and 60 minutes for airport coordinates.
+* **Results:** Eliminated unnecessary network latency for repeated searches and conserve API credits by serving cached data from the current session.

+### Resource and Logic Deduplication
+I refactored the code and removed over 200 lines of duplicate logic or data structures and combined it in the cache.js.
+Before the update, the AIRPORT_DB and other functions were copied across different files with inconsistent data (messy duplicates).

+* **Implementation:** I merged IATA and ICAO databases into one shared object and moved core utilities like sanitize, memoize, and fetchMetar into the global cache module.
+* **Results:** Bundle size is now much smaller.
+Additionally, API and memory usage is now significantly reduced.
+This modular "one source of truth" approach means any update to the database or logic now applies across the whole system instantly (better maintainability).

 ## Technical Stack

 * **Frontend:** Vanilla JavaScript (ES6+), Tailwind CSS, HTML5.